3.6 Integration of young people in the labour market

 After the maternity leave female civil servants may work halftime for two months on first childbirth, for four months on second childbirth and for six months on third childbirth without additional breast-feeding leave provided that the child is alive.
 For multiple births one month shall be added to such time period.
 If the child is disable when he/she is born or if any disability is identified within twelve months after the birth then such time periods shall be twelve months.
 Working hours of civil servants shall be determined by the relevant institution.”

 In recent years, the number of young women receiving higher education has increased.
 Consequently, the number of young women employed in professional fields has also risen in Türkiye.
-According to the data of 2022, the participation rate of women to labor force is 35.1% in Türkiye.
+According to 2023 data, the labor force participation rate of women in Türkiye is 35.8%.

 Funding of existing schemes/initiatives